mariano/li3_doctrine2/README.md

 # Extensions #

-li3\_doctrine2 also offers a set of extensions to integrate different parts of your application with your doctrine models.
+li3\_doctrine2 also offers a set of extensions to integrate different parts of your lithium application with your doctrine models.

 ## Session ##